International judges

 Falling into knockout position because of kicking

-If the opponent doesn’t come to tatami within 5 minutes
+If the opponent doesn’t come to tatami within 5 minutes (if he is late)

 The decision of referee